syntaqx/syntaqx.github.io/content/posts/2024-07-02-github-actions-secret-inputs.md

 ## Conclusion

-While this solution isn't perfect (I mean, I could also just `echo $RESPONSE` before I mask it), assuming proper pull requests and code reviews, this solution should be secure enough for my use case.
+While this solution isn't perfect (I mean, I could easily just `echo $RESPONSE` before I mask it), assuming proper pull requests and code reviews, this solution should be secure enough for my use case.